The web page for the Purdue Extension-Marion County Master Gardener program is located at: http://IndyMG.org.

 MARION COUNTY MASTER GARDENER CLASSES

-Specific information on the Fall 2017 Master Gardener classes in Marion County will be available later.
+For information on the next Master Gardener classes in Marion County, CLICK HERE.

 If you wish to be placed on a list to receive future class registration information via e-mail when it becomes available, please send an e-mail to: email@example.com

 If you would like to participate in the Master Gardener program and have special needs, please contact Steve Mayer at least two weeks prior to the first educational session (317-275-9290).